 Bars and Restaurants

-From the outside, HUS could easily be mistaken for yet another office in Liverpool’s miniature concrete jungle.
-However, with its crowd of happy faces that congregate outside, it is clear that HUS offers something a little more exciting.
+From the outside, FOLK could easily be mistaken for yet another office in Liverpool’s miniature concrete jungle.
+However, with its crowd of happy faces that congregate outside, it is clear that FOLK offers something a little more exciting.
 Its rooftop bar is one of the hidden gems in Liverpool and is where you can find office workers hiding, floors above the bustling streets during lunch hour.

 With a cosy, rustic and shabby-chic interior, the City Wine Bar + Kitchen has found the perfect mix between the past and present, making it a stylish place to go for the professionals that work in the area.
 Owned by the same team as Lark Lane’s ‘Writers Block’ it offers a more relaxed atmosphere than the usual city wine bars.